 Abbreviations used in the table should be explained in a footnote; however, abbreviations that have been defined in the body of the text do not need to be spelled out or explained in the table.
 If a table or any data therein have been previously published, a footnote in the table must give full credit to the original source, and the original Publisher's permission to reproduce the table must be provided.

-Cite references selectively (using no more than 40); an extensive literature review is rarely necessary and only pertinent references should be given, (i.e., those that provide the basis for a key statement).
+Cite references selectively; an extensive literature review is rarely necessary and only pertinent references should be given, (i.e., those that provide the basis for a key statement).
 References should be cited consecutively in the text by superscript Arabic numbers in the order in which they are first mentioned in the text, a table, or a figure.
 References should not be cited alphabetically.
 The reference list should be double spaced.
 References to articles in press must include authors' names, title of article, and name of journal.
 Personal communications and unpublished data are not to be cited as references; instead, indicate these sources in the text at the appropriate place and include the individual's preferred given name, initials, surname, title, city, and year of communication.
 A note of approval from the source for the statement should be appended to the manuscript.
 Make sure all references have been verified.
 The accuracy of the references, including spelling of references in foreign languages, is the responsibility of the authors and is crucial so that they can be linked to the original citation in the web version.
 Authors should be certain that all references use the standard abbreviated journal names according to Index Medicus.
 This is imperative to ensure linking of references in the online version of the Journal.
 References that do not use the standard abbreviated journal names will not link.
-If there are six or fewer authors, list all; if seven or more, list only the first six, then et al. The format for references is described in detail in "Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication" (http://www.icmje.org/index.html).
+If there are six or fewer authors, list all; if seven or more, list only the first six, then et al. The format for references is described in detail in "Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals" (http://www.icmje.org/icmje-recommendations.pdf).
 Examples follow:

 During the submission process, authors whose papers have been presented at a sponsoring society meeting must choose their sponsoring society and year of presentation from the available drop-down menu.
 An option of 'none" may be chosen by those authors whose submissions are not affiliated with a sponsoring society.